The graduation Model

 Discover the phased approach used to empower individuals toward economic self-sufficiency through targeted interventions and sustainable livelihood support.

-Phase One: Basic Needs
+Phase 1: Basic Needs

 Connect participants with social protection to meet basic needs (cash transfer, basic food supplies., health services, etc.).

-Phase Two: Income Generation
+Phase 2: Income Generation

 Provide essential assets and tailored capacity-building activities that enable participants to build sustainable income sources and enhance economic inclusion.

-Phase Three: Financial Inclusion
+Phase 3: Financial Inclusion

 Support participants in directly accessing convenient formal or informal savings facilities and financial services and financial literacy training.

-Phase FOUR: Social Empowerment
+Phase 4: Social Empowerment

 Empower participants to increase their confidence, integrate into their community, and develop life skills through continuous mentoring and access to community resources.